hortonworks/cloudbreak/docs/recipes.md

 recipe store --name [recipe-name] --executionType [ONE_NODE|ALL_NODES] --preInstallScriptFile /path/of/the/pre-install-script --postInstallScriptFile /path/of/the/post-install-script
 ```

-This command has two optional parameters:
+This command has optional parameters:

-- --description "string": description of the recipe
+`--description` "string" description of the recipe
-- --timeout "integer": timeout of the script execution
+`--timeout` "integer" timeout of the script execution
-- --publicInAccount "flag": flags if the template is public in the account
+`--publicInAccount` "flag" flags if the template is public in the account

 In the background Cloudbreak pushes recipe to Consul key/value store during cluster creation.

-Stored recipes has limitation on size, because they are stored in Consul key/value store, the base64 encoded content of the scripts must be less then 512kB.
+Stored recipes has limitation on size, because they are stored in Consul key/value store, the base64 encoded content of the scripts must be less than 512kB.

 ##Downloadable recipes

 A downloadable recipe should be available on HTTP, HTTPS protocols optionally with basic authentication, or any kind of public Git repository.

-This kind of recipe must contain a plugin.toml file, with some basic information about the recipe, and at least a recipe-pre-install or recipe-post-install script.
+This kind of recipe must contain a plugin.toml file, with some basic information about the recipe.
+Besides this at least a recipe-pre-install or recipe-post-install script.

 Content of plugin.toml:

 ```